ekrell/ekrell.github.io/_posts/2021-03-08-underwater-gopro-stream.md

 The GoPro Hero 4 excels at obtaining cost-effective underwater imagery, but is not the ideal choice for delivering the footage to a computer.
 The choices are either WiFi or HDMI capture card and waterproofed connection to the camera ([costly](https://www.diveandsee.com/products/monitors-and-gopro/gopro-hero-7-underwater-housing-wifi-remote-control-capability-%20hdmi-live-streaming-video-cable-led-video-light)).

-WiFi does not generally effective underwater.
+WiFi is not generally effective underwater.
 In my trials, the connection is lost almost instantly on submersion.
 However, I found [this extremely cheap technique](https://www.paulillsley.com/GoPro_Underwater_Wi-Fi_Cable_Setup/) by Paul Illsley to deliver the WiFi signal directly from the camera to the onboard computer using an RF cable.